queryluke/masseffect-5e-data/data/rules/actions-in-combat.md

 ### Dash
 When you take the Dash action, you gain extra movement for the current turn.
 The increase equals your speed, after applying any modifiers.
-With a speed of 10 meters, for example, you can move up to 20 meters on your turn if you dash.
+With a speed of <me-distance length="30" />, for example, you can move up to <me-distance length="60" /> on your turn if you dash.

 Any increase or decrease to your speed changes this additional movement by the same amount.
-If your speed of 10 meters is reduced to 6 meters, for instance, you can move up to 12 meters this turn if you dash.
+If your speed of <me-distance length="30" />
+is reduced to <me-distance length="10" />, for instance, you can move up to <me-distance length="20" /> this turn if you dash.